particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 <p class="caption">Re-activate your subscription after it has been marked as inactive</p>

 If re-activating a subscription that is currently inactive, you will be re-enrolled in the plan you had signed up for.
 Your credit card will be charged immediately for the next billing period, and will begin a new billing cycle based on the day that you re-activated.

-## What's next?

-Congratulations!
-You have a grasp on how to take advantage of your organization's dashboard.
-Next up, you will learn how to [build your own web app](/guide/how-to-build-a-product/web-app/) for your product.